AX-AI-LTD/winston-cloudwatch-logger-config/README.md

 ## Configuration

-Create a logger-config.json file in the root of your project.
+Create a .logger-config.json file in the root of your project.
 This file will contain your log group name, log streams, AWS region, and optionally, AWS credentials.
+*Remember to add it to your .gitignore!*

 Example logger-config.json